 Who is eligible to apply for this award?

-The Urban Grape Wine Studies Award for Students of Color is open to any BIPOC with an interest in a career in the wine or hospitality industry.
+The Urban Grape Wine Studies Award for Students of Color is open to any BIPOC person with an interest in a career in the wine or hospitality industry.
 Applicants must be 21+ years of age, and be able to attend classes and internships in the Greater Boston area.
 Transportation to Norwood, Massachusetts, Burglington, MA and Portland, NH for portions of the internships will be required.
 Additionally, the last internship takes place in California for ten weeks.
 Those interested in a career change are welcome to apply!
 Applicants must commit to course work, regular mentorship meetings, and 40 hour work weeks.

 What are the Boston University coursework requirements?

 Recipients will be expected to complete four levels of certificate wine studies at Boston University.
 Classes meet once per week and require wine tasting as part of the class.
 Completion of homework and outside assignments is expected.
 All recipients of the award are expected to maintain a passing grade.

 What are the requirements for applying to the program?